More information regarding curriculum can be found on the Department pages.

 All doctoral candidates must pass qualifying examinations and must design and submit a prospectus acceptable to the faculty advisory committee before being admitted to candidacy.
 The dissertation must make an original contribution to the field and be presented at an advertised open seminar.

-Inquiries regarding specific departmental or doctoral program requirements may be submitted via email to M. Elliot, Administrative Director (Phone: 203-785-6383) or by contacting Dr. Christian Tschudi, Director of Graduate Studies.
+Inquiries regarding specific departmental or doctoral program requirements may be submitted to the Graduate Student Affairs coordinators (Phone: 203-785-6383) or by contacting Dr. Christian Tschudi, Director of Graduate Studies.